dpaakash/food-diary/README.md

 ````
 npm install
 npm start

 cd client

 npm install
 npm start
 ````
-Open http://localhost:3000 to view it in the browser.
+Open http://localhost:3000 to view it in the browser(The DB needs to be up and running).

 #### Relevant files
 app.js - NodeJS server.
 Handles save, view requests.